georgemakrakis/SCADA-Project/README.md

 # SCADA-Project
 A small SCADA network that recevies and send information to remote devices from a control center.
-This project is part of the semester project for University of Idaho Supervisory Control and Critical Infrastructure Systems, Spring 2020 class.
+This project is part of the semester project for "University of Idaho, Supervisory Control and Critical Infrastructure Systems, Spring 2020" class.

 ## Arcitecture